-Romford Film Festival has spawned a horrific child, after 5 years of running a successful festival we have launched The Romford Horror Film Festival.
-Romford Film Festival has had a series of exclusive film screenings and now its time to go it alone under a new brand.
+Romford Film Festival has spawned a horrific child, after years of running a successful festival we have launched The Romford Horror Film Festival.

-The festival will run on Saturday 20th and Sunday 21st of February, at Romford's Premiere Cinema.
-Films will be shown in a screen of 280 seats starting early in the morning until late at night.
+Our 4th festival will run from Thursday 22nd to Sunday 25th of February 2024, at Romford's Premiere Cinema.
+Films will be shown in a screen of 280 seats starting with a launch event on the Thursday night then running on the Friday, Saturday and Sunday in the morning until late at night.
 As well as horror films we'll be accepting other genre areas such as sci-fi, fantasy and thrillers.

 Romford is in London's third largest retail area and has a plethora of shops and restaurants close at hand, as well as a variety of hotels.